fleetdm/fleet/docs/Using Fleet/Fleet-UI.md

 ### Notice: No Centralized Logging

-Please note that there is no centralized logging until you activate separate logging infrastructure.
-Logs are currently stored on the device.
+Please note that the logs are currently stored locally on each device.
+There is no centralized logging until separate logging infrastructure, such as [Elasticsearch with Kibana](https://fleetdm.com/guides/using-elasticsearch-and-kibana-to-visualize-osquery-performance), are set up.
 Configure your logging infrastructure to centralize logs for better management and analysis.

 <span id="configuring-agent-options" name="configuring-agent-options"></span>